Ergin Ataman

-Halil Ergin Ataman (born January 7, 1966) is a Turkish professional basketball coach, currently managing Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
-He is also the head coach of the Turkish national team.

-During his playing career which began in 1982, he played for the Eczacıbaşı and Yeşilyurt basketball clubs in the amateur area.

-Ataman is considered the most successful coach in Turkish basketball history and one of the most successful coaches in Europe, having won three Euroleague titles (2021, 2022 and 2024).
-In 2021 and 2022 he won back to back Euroleague titles with Anadolu Efes and in 2024 he won the Euroleague title with Panathinaikos BC in his first year.
+Halil Ergin Ataman (born January 7, 1966) is a Turkish professional basketball coach, currently serving as the head coach of the Turkish national team.
+Ataman is considered the most successful coach in Turkish basketball history, and one of the most successful coaches in Europe, having won three EuroLeague titles in 2021, 2022 and 2024.
+In 2021 and 2022 he won back to back EuroLeague titles with Anadolu Efes and in 2024 he won the Euroleague title with Panathinaikos in his first year.

+During his playing career which began in 1982, he played for Eczacıbaşı and Yeşilyurt, both clubs are amateur in the Turkish basketball scene.

 Coaching career

 Early years

 Ataman began his managerial career in Eczacıbaşı Youth Team followed by a stint as the coach of Efes Pilsen Youth Team.
 Then, he coached the BSL teams Türk Telekom, Pınar Karşıyaka and Efes Pilsen respectively.
 He was the assistant coach of Turkish national team alongside Ercüment Sunter in EuroBasket 1997 in Spain.
 Turkey finished the tournament in the 8th place.
 He spent time at Stanford University in the United States as an observer during the 1998-99 season.

 After his return to Europe, he coached the Italian side, Montepaschi Siena, and with the club won the final Saporta Cup in 2002.
 Subsequently, he joined Ülker; however, he had to quit his job due to personal issues.
 He stated that his resignation was voluntary.
 Subsequent to his departure from Ülker he returned to Italy and signed for Climamio Bologna and coached there until his return to Turkey as the head coach of Beşiktaş during the 2007–08 season.